nikakhachi/car-list_json-server/README.md

 # Car Shopping List

+### JSON-SERVER.
+Running on fake REST API on back-end

+### React-Routers & Redux
-### Using React-Router and Redux for state management.
+React-Router is used for routes and redux for state management

-### Also uuid for generating random id when adding a new car.

-### Add, edit or remove car of you choice.
+## Add, edit or remove car of you choice.